Allen v. City of Oakland: Related legal issues

 Keith Batt, the rookie who first reported the misconduct, ultimately settled with the city for $625,000.

 In total, the City of Oakland has paid a total of $57 million during the 2001-2011 timeframe to alleged victims of police abuse—the largest sum of any city in the San Francisco Bay Area.

 Criminal proceedings

 In November 2000, Alameda county prosecutors filed charges against four members of the Oakland Police Department.
 One officer, Francisco "Frank" Vazquez, the alleged ringleader, became a fugitive and was not brought to trial.
-He is currently wanted by the FBI.
+As of 2023, he is still missing and is currently wanted by the FBI.

 The other three charged officers did stand trial and two juries failed to convict them.
 Opening arguments for the first criminal trial began in September 2002.
 In September 2003, after the longest criminal trial in county history, a jury deadlocked on 27 counts and a mistrial was declared.

 The second criminal trial began in November 2004.
 In May 2005, a jury found officer Matthew Hornung not guilty of all charges.

 After two mistrials, the judge dismissed the remaining charges against the two remaining officers.